Jyothishpm10/Automatidata/README.md

 ### Project background
 Automatidata is working on the TLC project.
 The following tasks are needed before the team can begin the data analysis process:

-1. EDA and cleaning

-2. Select and build visualization(s) type

-3. Create plots to visualize relationships between relevant variables

-4. Share your results with the Automatidata team

-Your assignment
-You will conduct exploratory data analysis on data for the TLC project.
-You’ll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.
+Exploratory data analysis on data for the TLC project.
+Also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.